 Some common symptoms of anxiety that hypochondria can trigger include:

 - Stomachaches and conditions like irritable bowel syndrome (IBS)

 - Shortness of breath

 - Frequent urge to use the bathroom

-When people with health anxiety experience the symptoms above, they may interpret them to mean they have a serious illness, when in fact what is causing their symptoms is an onslaught of adrenaline caused by fearing for their health.
+When people with illness anxiety experience the symptoms above, they may interpret them to mean they have a serious illness.

 How Is Health Anxiety Diagnosed?